No Products in the Cart

 Engineered floors are available in a variety of options when it comes to wood species.
 Some of them include:

 As a darker flooring, walnut creates a sense of luxury.
 What makes it quite distinguishable is the attractive burrs, knots and grain patterns that are unique to walnut flooring.
 Combined, they create a real statement floor that adds appeal and interest to the room.
 The graining patterns on walnut floors are either straight or irregular, or a combination of the two.
-All of these features give walnut a lot of variation and interest in comparison with some of the other types of engineered wood.
+All these features give walnut a lot of variation and interest in comparison with some of the other types of engineered wood.
 When exposed to sunlight it will become lighter in time.

 If your preference steers more towards the lighter end of the spectrum, then Ash would be the perfect choice.
-It’s a flexible yet strong type of flooring which is perhaps best described as a creamy type of wood.
+It’s a flexible yet strong type of flooring which is best described as a creamy type of wood.
 It has a moderately open grain with bold, straight lines and distinctive patterns and markings which add to its overall interest.
 When it is exposed to sunlight it will become darker as it ages.

 A pale kind of flooring with a subtle pink tone along with a speckled surface.
 Light flecks within the grain give the floor character and make it a little different to the traditional types of flooring.
 Beech floors are ideal for high traffic areas because it can resist dents.
 With a similar strength to oak, the grain is more regular.
 Sunlight will darken the colour over time.

 The Jatoba variety of engineered wood is known for its strength and visually appealing colours.
-It is one of the most well liked wooden floors that are available in the exotic range.
+It is one of the most well-liked wooden floors that are available in the exotic range.
 It has a dark, deep, reddish hue giving it an unusual yet impressive appearance.

-Maple is a flooring with a lighter tone perhaps a pale timber with soft figuring and graining which creates a light, bright, airy appearance.
-It is one of the hardest woods that you can find, and it is very durable.
+Maple is a flooring with a lighter tone a pale timber with soft figuring and graining which creates a light, bright, airy appearance.
+It is one of the hardest woods that you can find, and it is exceptionally durable.
 If you are looking for a light but warm floor, Maple is the perfect choice as it suits most styles and room types.